Channels

 What Are Channels?

 A channel is a persistent group chat within Insulin.
-Unlike a standard conversation (which is between you and one agent), a channel brings together multiple team members and multiple agents into a single thread.
-Everyone in the channel sees the same messages, can ask questions, and can interact with any agent that has been added.
+Unlike a standard conversation, which is between you and one agent, a channel brings together multiple team members and multiple agents into a single thread.
+Everyone in the channel sees the same messages, can ask questions, and can interact with agents that have been added.

 Channels are useful when a task requires input from several people or benefits from multiple specialized agents working together.